Ashraf Ghani: Education

-His grade-school education mostly done in Afghanistan.
+Ghani's grade-school education was mostly done in Afghanistan.
 He attended secondary-level schooling in Kabul.
 But for the 1966–1967 school year, Ghani studied as a foreign exchange student at Lake Oswego High School (LOHS) in Lake Oswego, Oregon under the name Ashraf Ahmad.
 The American Field Service sponsored his foreign exchange stay.
 He served on the student council.

 In 1973, he received a Bachelor of Arts in political studies from the American University of Beirut in Lebanon.
 There, he met his future wife, Rula.
 From 1973 to 1977, Ghani served on the faculty of Kabul University and Aarhus University in Denmark in 1977.

 In 1977, he received a Master's in cultural anthropology from Columbia University on a government scholarship.

 While Ghani originally intended to stay for two years, the outbreak of the 1978 Saur Revolution led to much of his male family being imprisoned.
 He stayed at Columbia and received a PhD in cultural anthropology in 1983.
-His doctoral thesis was titled ‘Production and domination: Afghanistan, 1747–1901’.
+His doctoral thesis was titled 'Production and domination: Afghanistan, 1747–1901'.
 His thesis advisors included Conrad M. Arensberg, Richard Bulliet, Morton Fried, and Robert F. Murphy.

 Career before returning to Afghanistan (1983–2001)

-Academic Career (1983–1991)
+Academic career (1983–1991)

-In 1983, after receiving his PhD, he taught briefly at University of California, Berkeley, and then at Johns Hopkins University as an associate professor from 1983 to 1991.
+In 1983, after receiving his PhD, he taught briefly at the University of California, Berkeley, and then at Johns Hopkins University as an associate professor from 1983 to 1991.
 His academic research was on state-building and social transformation.
 In 1985, he completed a year of fieldwork researching Pakistani madrassas as a Fulbright Scholar.

 World Bank (1991–2001)

-In 1991, Ghani became Lead Anthropologist at the World Bank.
+In 1991, Ghani became the Lead Anthropologist at the World Bank.
 During this time, he spent five years working in China, India, and Russia working on various projects.
 After the mid-nineties, he switched to working on the Bank's social policy, reviewing country strategies, and designing reform programs.
 While working for the Bank, he attended the leadership training programs of Harvard-INSEAD and World Bank-Stanford Graduate School of Business.

 Return to Afghanistan (2001–2013)

 In December 2001, he finally returned to Afghanistan after 24 years of absence.
-After the ousting of the Taliban in that year, Ghani became a key figure in the Afghan Interim Administration, which lasted from December 2001 until July 2002.
+After the ousting of the Taliban that year, Ghani became a key figure in the Afghan Interim Administration, which lasted from December 2001 until July 2002.

-He left his job at the World Bank and joined the United Nations as Special Adviser to Ambassador Lakhdar Brahimi, the United Nations Secretary General's special envoy to Afghanistan.
+He left his job at the World Bank and joined the United Nations as Special Adviser to Ambassador Lakhdar Brahimi, the United Nations Secretary-General's special envoy to Afghanistan.
 In this role, he worked on design and implementation of the Bonn Agreement, which outlined the post-Taliban government of Afghanistan.
 During this time, he also worked pro bono as Chief Adviser to then-interim president Hamid Karzai.
 He approved the constitution and worked on preparing the Loya Jirgas that eventually elected Karzai.